welmends/WebScraping_Qacademico/README.md

 # Web Scraping - Qacademico
-Receive notifications directly on your smartphone about your grades on Qacademico.
+Receive your grades on Qacademico.
+OBS, the file QACADEMICO.postman_collection.json show how to run api with request.

 ## Requirements